 Unfortunately, we cannot accept you on our donor program, if you do not know your biological family’s medical history.

 Yes.
-You receive your compensation in cash and anonymously, and you must report your income yourself.
+The money will be transferred to your bank account, and you must report your income yourself.

 We test blood and urine for STIs and carry out comprehensive genetic screening.

 Yes.
 We continuously test for STIs, e.g. hepatitis.

 Besides good health, no. Our donors represent all kinds of men with different backgrounds.